wilbooorn/prepwork/w3/w3d1/readings/symbols-options-hashes.md

 options.
 Moreover, many of them may have default values, so a number of these may be optional.

-As you know, Ruby method arguments are *positional*; they must be provided in the correct order.
+As you know, Ruby method arguments are *positional*: they must be provided in the correct order.
 But Ruby also has a means to let you pass arguments by *name*.
 An example is more easily understood: